 Mexican Recipes

-Pasta with Tequila Tomato Lime Sauce Recipe Creamy Tex-Mex Pasta
+Pasta with Tomato Lime Sauce Recipe Creamy Tex-Mex Pasta

-Quick Answer Pasta with tequila tomato lime sauce is a Tex-Mex cousin of penne alla vodka.
-Blanco tequila is added off the heat, simmered two to three minutes to burn off its raw bite, then softened with cream.
+Quick Answer Pasta with tomato lime sauce is a bright Tex-Mex skillet dinner.
+Roasted tomato paste and a splash of vegetable broth build a deep base, which is then softened with cream.
 Jalapeno and cilantro build the heat, and fresh lime goes in last.
 Vegetarian, about 35 minutes.

-The first time I made this I dumped the tequila into a screaming hot pan and served it eight minutes later.
-It tasted like someone had cleaned the pan with it.
-The sauce is genuinely excellent, but only if you respect two rules: add the spirit away from the flame, and give it real time to cook down before the cream goes in.
+The first time I made this I rushed the tomato paste and drowned everything in cream a minute later.
+It tasted flat and heavy, like a sauce that had skipped a step.
+The sauce is genuinely excellent, but only if you respect two rules: let the tomato paste caramelize until it turns brick red, and give it real time to simmer with a splash of broth before the cream goes in.

 Ready in about 35 minutes | Serves 4 | One pot, one skillet